Organise your business to improve your work/life balance

 Get to grips with some primary organisation within the structure of your business to help reduce your stress levels and free up a little more of your time.
 There are several ways you can do this.

 Set some boundaries.
 This may mean you don’t check emails before 8am or after 8pm.
 Whatever it is WILL wait a few more hours to be dealt with.
 Or you might limit your use of social media for you business to a certain amount of minutes per day, to avoid it sucking up your time.
 If your company is home-based, then you could use a mailing address that will allow you to access your work post when you are ready.
 It will stop you being distracted at home by work-related mail turning up at the house when you are in the middle of relaxing.
 A PO Box can be tricky as many couriers won’t send to a PO Box.
 Instead, you chould look at using a physical address which is managed by a team who will organise and sort your mail for you.

 Hiring a virtual assistant is an excellent way of freeing up a vast amount of your time.
 A VA will have access to all of your communications and will be able to set up your email inboxes to help make sure you aren’t dealing with incoming mail that doesn’t really need your time.
 They work with you to create template responses to individual mailboxes which can help you bring in more work while freeing up a little more of your time.

 Be more productive

 Finally, you could start to use a productivity app which uses the time block method.
 This way of working allocates you hours in the day to do set tasks.
 You have to stick with them and don’t allow yourself to miss any deadlines.
 It can be a great way of dividing your family time and work time.
 It is also more productive than a to-do list so you will achieve more in your working day and might find you can increase your workload without extending your hours.

-There are so many more ways to balance work with life but the above is a starting point and you can build from there.
+There are so many more ways to balance work with life but the above is a starting point.
+Also, check out these ways to relieve workplace stress.